grizzy255/wg-quickrs-router/README.md

 ### The Solution

 **wg-quickrs Gateway** acts as a central "Rendezvous Point."
-Remote peers connect *out* to the gateway, and the gateway intelligently routes LAN traffic back through them.
+Remote peers connect *out* to the gateway, and the gateway intelligently routes LAN / remote traffic through the identified exit nodes.
+Wireguard does not allow 2 default routes to be installed in a single instance - this works around by installeing them in their own route table - marking onw as active and other as backup

 ```mermaid
 flowchart LR